Penn Quarter: Revitalization

 Penn Quarter is home to many restaurants, cultural, and entertainment venues.
 On Thursday afternoons in spring, summer, and fall, a farmers’ market is open on the F Street, NW sidewalk between 7th and 9th streets, in front of the National Portrait Gallery and the Smithsonian American Art Museum.
 Freedom Forum had moved its Newseum from Arlington, VA., to a new building on the site along Pennsylvania Avenue at 6th Street next to the Canadian Embassy.
 At the end of December 2018 it closed the museum and arranged to sell the site and building, which includes offices and residences, to Johns Hopkins University.

-Notable places
+Landmarks

 Attractions located in or near Penn Quarter include: